Vyral/base-template/_posts/2020-06-23-what-can-you-expect-at-the-implement-my-business-seminar.md

 {% include youtube.html %}

+<center><em>It’s time to learn how to put our systems into action!</em></center>

-Thank you to all the amazing real estate agents who joined me in June to learn how to “Mirror My Business\!”
+<br>Thank you to all the amazing real estate agents who joined me in June to learn how to “Mirror My Business\!”
 I provided you with lots of systems, tools, and tips on how to build a big business, with much of it coming from your database.
 Today I’m excited to share with you a follow-up series and a deeper dive to teach you how to “Implement My Business,” launching in July\!

 **For six weeks starting on July 7, we’ll hold 90-minute sessions in which we’ll discuss accountability and connect with like-minded agents who look forward to building a big business**.
 I’ll even throw in a extra systems and tools that I couldn’t fit into the “Mirror My Business” workshop.